SkygearIO/skygear-doc/content/cloud-db/basics/android.md

 ```

-For more information, please check out the [Query Section](/android/guide/query)
+For more information, please check out the [Query Section][doc-queries]

 ### Updating a record